 Gum problems during pregnancy can also lead to the aggravation of the pain caused due to the wisdom tooth.
 Infection, plaque build-up, or abnormal growth may worsen this pain.
 In such cases, the wisdom tooth extraction follows the same precautions as normal tooth extraction.

-Is It True That Pregnancy Leads to Tooth Loss?
+Does Pregnancy Lead to Tooth Loss?

-How Can You Prevent Dental Procedures in Pregnancy?
+How to Prevent Dental Procedures in Pregnancy

 • Use a brush with smooth bristles to prevent irritation to the gums.

 • Smoking is also one of the common causes of periodontal problems.
-Stop smoking during pregnancy.

 Also Read: Appendicitis in Pregnancy